vgrg13/NexGenCoding/README.md

 # Impact on Marginalized Students with our Partners
 https://nexgencoding.com/index.php

-- **The Elizabeth Coalition to House the Homeless**: Introduced comptuer science to marginalized students, started with Scratch and moving on to Python.
+- **The Elizabeth Coalition to House the Homeless**: Introduced comptuter science to marginalized students, started with Scratch and moving on to Python.
 "Did not know computer science is so much fun and not difficult to learn.
 I want to pursue this education growing up" - quipped one of the students.
-- **Boys & Girls Clubs of Union County**: Introduce computer science to 120 students enrolled in summer camps in July and Aug 2022.
-Scratch and python programming for  under and over 10 year olds respectively
+- **Boys & Girls Clubs of Union County**: Introduced computer science to 120 students enrolled in summer camps in July and Aug 2022 as well as school-year programming.
+Offered courses in Scratch and Python programming for under and over 10 year olds respectively
-- **Sanskriti of New Jersey**: Python classes for Sanskriti students and Sankriti used the collected funds from their students to promote education for a homeless house in Kerala, India
-- **Vibha.Org**: Offering courses in July and Aug '22 (python and Financial Literacy) in partnership, the funds collected by Vibha will provide education to homeless children in India
+- **Vibha.Org**: Offered summer courses in July and Aug '22 (python and Financial Literacy) in partnership with Vibha.
+The funds collected by Vibha will provide education to homeless children in India
   - https://secure.givelively.org/event/vibha-inc/python-camp-2022
   - https://secure.givelively.org/event/vibha-inc/intro-to-investing-camp-2022
-- **Trinitas Health Foundation**: Computer skills literacy course for tramuatized girls with humble background, skills include usage of computer, use of google docs, g-suite products, resume building among other skills
+- **Sanskriti of New Jersey**: Python classes for Sanskriti students and Sankriti used the collected funds from their students to promote education for a homeless house in Kerala, India

+**Check out our media page:** https://nexgencoding.com/media.php

 # Business Case presented at Diamond Challenge Competition 2022